 In this parable, the farmer had thrown the seeds, and they fell to different places.
 One fell on the road where people had stepped on and crushed it, and then it got eaten by the birds.
 One fell among the rocks and sprouted a bit, but it just withered and died because of lack of moisture.
 Another seed grew among the thorns that choked up and killed other tender plants.
 But one fell on the fertile soil where it grew and multiplied a hundred times more.

-The question to us is, we have good seeds to plant but are our hearts an excellent place to be grown on?
-Will they take root, and the crop multiply if we plant the seeds of the Spirit there?
+The question to us is, we have good seeds to plant but are our hearts an excellent place to be grown?
+Will they take root, and the crop multiply if we plant the seeds of God’s Spirit there?

 Why should we expect toil and hard work while sowing

 But here is where God expects us to plant the seeds of the Spirit.
 Are we going to follow our instinct, or will we surrender to Christ’s lordship?
 Here is where the battle of the flesh and the Spirit happens.
-Here is where we should make that critical decision: act as the world acts or decide as God had instructed us to do?
+Here is where we should make that critical decision: act as the world acts and reap destruction or decide as God had instructed us to do.

 The solution is God’s Word

 That is why Joshua 1:8 also teaches us to meditate on God’s Word day and night for us to be able to keep the Lord’s commands.
-God wants us to trust Him, draw near to Him, and wait on Him as we wait for the harvest.
+God wants us to trust Him, draw near Him, and wait on Him as we reap eternal life with God.
 Just like Matthew 6:33 says, seek first God’s Kingdom and His righteousness, and everything else will just follow.

-The role of God’s grace in sowing and reaping
+The role of God’s grace in reaping and sowing

 Praise God for His amazing grace!
-There is so much grace involved in the process of sowing and reaping.
-There are lessons that we can learn in both the good and the bad.
+There is so much grace involved when one sows and another reaps meaning there are lessons that we can learn in both the good and the bad.
 There is much wisdom that can come out both in our victories and stumbling moments.
 Sometimes sowing can involve weeping, but God promises us that when we sow in tears, we will harvest in rejoicing (Psalm 126:5).

 While sowing good works can provide many benefits, I know I can also get them even if I am not deserving.
 That is God’s grace in action.
-We have our limitations, we lack so many aspects of our lives, and we cannot control everything.
-God is aware of our limits and thresholds, and this is He tells us in 2 Corinthians 12:9 that His grace is enough.
+We have our limitations, lack many aspects of our lives, and cannot control everything.
+God is aware of our limits and thresholds, and this is what He tells us in 2 Corinthians 12:9 His grace is enough.